 One of the unique benefits of having a Youth Advisory Council in your community is that local youth get to learn firsthand how philanthropy works by being responsible for reviewing grant applications and determining which applications get funded.
 That also means that the community benefits by having access to local funds to support projects that directly benefit area youth ages 18 and under.

 If you have a project or program geared to serving area youth that could benefit from a Youth Advisory Council (YAC) Grant, you can submit an application that must be post marked no later than December 15.
 To access the application form and learn more about YAC Grants, click here.

-NCMCF's YAC completed a new needs assessment in 2015, and will be updating this assessment with a new survey in 2018.
+NCMCF's YAC completed it's most recent youth survey in December of 2017.
 This youth needs assessment is conducted by surveying students at schools in Crawford, Ogemaw and Oscoda Counties regarding common issues affecting youth in our communities.
-The issues listed on the 2015 Needs Assessment were the top ten issues noted by 315 students surveyed from NCMCF's three-county service area.
+The issues listed on the 2018 Needs Assessment were the top 11 issues noted by students surveyed from NCMCF's three-county service area.
 This assessment is completed once every three years, and is used to assist the NCMCF Youth Advisory Councils (YAC) in determining grant awards from the Crawford, Ogemaw and Oscoda County Kellogg Youth Funds at NCMCF.
 Beginning in 2018, the YACs will aim to award grant funding that address these issues, particularly stress issues, depression and mental health issues, teen substance abuse, self-esteem issues, teen suicide and bullying.